martin-brennan/writing.martin-brennan.com/_notes/arisen_knights.md

 ### Jorm

-The first of the Arisen, who followed Alorn I from the very beginning in the streets of [[revana|Navostra]].
+The first of the Arisen, who followed Alorn I from the very beginning in the streets of [[Novostra]].

 > Jorm’s amber eyes were full of concern beneath the fine brows and long auburn hair.
 Jorm had a face that you immediately trusted, nobility without pride, caring without weakness, and strength without cruelty.